tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Dissecting the tumor microenvironment in response to immune checkpoint inhibitors via single cell and spatial transcriptomics
  - good summary of cancer immunity cycle for me: cancer cells generate neoantigens, present on MHC, APCs sample antigens and present fragments via MHCI/II, APCs traffic to lymph nodes (due to signals from proinflammatory cytokines) and induce expansion and differentiation of naive T cells into cytotoxic effector T cells that migrate to tumor, recognize cancer cells via TCR-pMHCI docking, kill cancer cells, release more neoantigens
  - programs that promote response/resistance to immunotherapy: cell cycle genes (CDK4/6) repress resistance to ICB and sensitize tumors (in mice), TCF7 (transcription factor involved in T cell differentiation) levels higher in responders
+# Distinct biomarker profiles and TCR sequence diversity characterize the response to PD-L1 blockade in a mouse melanoma model
+ - melanoma tumors arising from a genetically engineered mouse model
+ - CD8 T cell tumor infiltration corresponds to response
+ - response requires expansion of T cells but also infiltration of T cells into tumor
 # Distinct cellular mechanisms underlie anti-CTLA-4 and anti-PD-1 checkpoint blockade
  - goal: elucidate mechanism by which ICI (immune checkpoint inhibitors) induce tumor rejection
  - mass cytometry approach to profile effects of ICI on tumor immune infiltrates in human melanoma and murine tumor models